electrohydraulik/BaHaDoor/README.md

 - `"name":string` Member Name
 - `"class":string` Status of member in the organization
 - `"Access":string` Has access to building
+- `"Tools":string` Has access to these tools

-If a device with the given identifier already exists, the existing device will be overwritten.
+If a Member with the given identifier already exists, the existing member will be overwritten.

 **Response**